Back to Top

 - Coast Guard Recruiting Command Review: CGRC will review your application for eligibility errors and issues.
 If issues are noted, your recruiter will be notified.
 If it is deemed that you are ineligible, CGRC will provide formal correspondence to you following the conclusion of the panel.
 (Be prepared for your recruiter to contact you for resolution of issues).

-- Prepared for Panel: Once CGRC review concludes, your application will be prepared for competition in a selection panel.
+- Prepared for Panel: Once the CGRC review concludes, your application will be prepared for competition in a selection panel.

 DCPA-SELRES = Direct Commission Physician Assistant Selected Reserve